How to love the freedom of leaderless fandom, and fight the flipside of organized abuse

 Old-school fan values worked on small scale

 Peer-to-peer connection is simultaneously colorful and intimate, but flat and disorienting.
 It’s hard to truly know people when you only see their fursonas, or you even see their nudes before their real names or groups they’re in.
 Anyone can compartmentalize with different accounts for different faces while looking like someone you trust.
-That’s an easy way to get taken advantage of by people with power over you, even just the power to ghost you after it’s too late to tell them “no”.
+That’s an easy way to get taken advantage of by people with power to exploit you, even just the power to ghost you after it’s too late to tell them “no”.
 You have to assume trust based on actually pretty weak ties, if it boils down to nothing more than liking the same kind of art.
 Trust is nice to get, until it turns toxic with friends favoring friends they shouldn’t.

-That’s the natural downside of the old-school fan values, but things were more personal when groups were smaller scale.
-They would put up with a few jerks because it was harder to kick them out and sustain groups.
 Now add decades of growth, and much bigger scale of members who don’t know each other.
 (Dunbar’s Number names a finite limit on how many relationships your brain can handle.)
 Put the problem on steroids with internet platforms we don’t own.
+All that personal influence is diluted while anonymity raises opportunity for malice.
 It’s not YOU, it’s MATH.

 The math of escalating abuse